sudhatanmai/JavaConsoleCalculator/README.md

-# JavaConsoleCalculator
-Java-based console calculator that supports addition, subtraction, multiplication, and division with user input.
+A simple console-based calculator built in Java that supports basic arithmetic operations.